Iran internal crisis (2025–present): Domestic dissent

-During Iran-Israel war
+During Twelve-Day War

 Following the initial strikes on 13 June, Iranian opposition leader Reza Pahlavi told Iranians that the time has come to "overthrow the Islamic Republic through street protests and nationwide strikes".
 Speaking of the government of Iran, he claimed that "it could fall.
 As I have told my compatriots: Iran is yours and yours to reclaim.
 I am with you.
 Stay strong and we will win. ...
 I have told the military, police, and security forces: break from the regime.
 Honor the oath of any honorable serviceman.
 Join the people."

-On 17 June, hackers reportedly hijacked the Iranian state broadcaster during a live broadcast, and broadcast anti-regime messages and footage from anti-regime protests.
-The footage was mostly from the massive "Women, Life, Freedom" protests in 2022, and included the message "Rise up!
+On 17 June, hackers reportedly hijacked the Iranian state broadcaster during a live broadcast, and broadcast messages critical of the government and footage from anti-government protests.
+The footage was mostly from the Mahsa Amini protests in 2022, and included the message "Rise up!
 This is your moment.
 Go out into the streets.
 Take control of your future."

-On 20 June, Maryam Rajavi, president-elect of the National Council of Resistance of Iran, spoke at a rally in Berlin: "No to appeasement and saving the mullahs’ regime, and no to war.
+On 20 June 2025, Maryam Rajavi, president-elect of the National Council of Resistance of Iran, spoke at a rally in Berlin: "No to appeasement and saving the mullahs’ regime, and no to war.
 There is a Third Option: regime change by the people of Iran and the Iranian resistance.
 Democratic change is the will of the Iranian people and the verdict of history.”
-Her guiding principle is "No to the Shah and no to the Sheikhs".
+Her guiding principle is "No to the Shah and no to the Mullahs".